dinhanhthi/notes/posts/api/2022-05-02-google-vertex-ai.md

 {% assign img-url = '/img/post/api/vertex' %}

 ::: info
-{% icon "info" %} Like other notes on this site, this note contains only a few noteworthy points of the topic.
+Like other notes on this site, this note contains only a few noteworthy points of the topic.
 :::

 👉 My Github Repo for this note: [dinhanhthi/google-vertex-ai](https://github.com/dinhanhthi/google-vertex-ai)